OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 The variable is given a name by which it will be known internally and externally.

+Please edit the ``paraboloid.py`` that you created, and add three variables to class Parabaloid.
+You will need to have *x* and *y* as inputs, and *f_xy* as an output.
+Use the example above to check your work.

 For the Paraboloid component, we've created two inputs and one output.
 Later in this example, an optimizer will set these inputs.
 In later examples, we will see how they can be set by connecting them to an output of another